Gonzih/cljs-electron/README.md

 * ClojureScript (init script and ui code)
 * Figwheel for interactive development (+ serves webjars)
 * Reagent for UI
+* Advanced compilation with externs inference in release compilation targets

 ## Running it